 - Standing and counting, but hopping on one foot when you say an odd number, and jumping on two feet when you say an even number.

 - Have students move in and out of a circle to show fractions, decimals, and percentages.

 - Students spell using their bodies for letters.

 - Students act out cell division with motions for each phase.

 Recap: Your 3 steps for a more active classroom are:

 - Check out your classroom and make it more activity-friendly.

-- Make time and schedule activity throughout the day every 30 minutes or so.
+- Make time and schedule activities every 30 minutes throughout the day.

-- Lead fun and active breaks to add activity to their day and to help break up the sitting and re-energize their brains for better learning!
+- Lead fun and active breaks to add activity to their day and re-energize their brains for better learning!